SnehaTri/animal-fun-facts/facts/elephant.md

-# Chinchilla
+# Elephants

-- Chinchilla fur has the highest density of any land animal with more than 20,000 hairs per square centimeter.

-- Many mammals grow just one hair from each follicle, but the chinchilla has more than 50 hairs in a single follicle.
+- Elephants are the largest land animals on Earth.
+  African elephants are larger than their Asian counterparts.

+- There are three species: the African savanna elephant, the African forest elephant, and the Asian elephant.